dugramen/GDPaint/README.md

 - Shader support
 - Better organization of the editor
 - Better orginization of code
+- Better undo/redo
-- Possible drag and drop support
+- Possible file drag and drop support